johnsonjh/OpenVi/README.md

 - Derived from the (extensively audited) *OpenBSD* base system code
   - Focus on readability, simplicity, and correctness of implementation
-  - Reduced cyclomatic complexity, correlated with fewer program defects
+  - Reduced complexity for hopefully fewer program defects
 - Clean and permissive 3-clause BSD license
 - Mostly conforming to relevant standards (*POSIX*, *SUS*) where applicable
   - Enhancements, non-standard behaviors, and new features are conservatively